“Your courses have opened my musical mind, focused my practice and expanded my skill far beyond expectation.”-Steve F.

 The course is intended for beginning to intermediate-level students (though absolute beginners may find it too advanced as we’ll be moving through chord styles fairly quickly in the first few weeks), or to any students wanting to improve their backup playing.

 The course is also designed to challenge students who took the Rhythm Mandolin course in winter 2020; each week, exercises ranging from fairly easy to advanced will be given for students at various levels of experience.

-Classes meet every Monday at 2 pm and 9 pm eastern time (both classes are the same—the 2 pm class time is there for folks across the Atlantic and anyone else who might prefer an earlier class time!), with practice/review sessions on Saturdays at 10 am eastern time.
-The weeks of November 2 and 23 are off, so there will be eight weeks of classes in 10 weeks time.
+Classes meet every Wednesday at 9 pm eastern time, with practice/review sessions on Saturdays at 12:30 pm eastern time.
+The week of February 22 is off, so there will be eight weeks of classes in nine weeks time.